goatshriek/wrapture/docs/examples/templates/README.md

           value: "is_random"
 ```

-The declaration code has been shortened from nine lines to six, a reduction by a
+The declaration code for each function has been shortened from twelve lines to
-third.
-More importantly, we have placed the common code into a single spot (the
+six, cutting it in half.
+More importantly, we have placed the common code into a
-template) where it can be modified once and reflected at all use sites, a clean
+single spot (the template) where it can be modified once and reflected at all
-example of the DRY principle.
-Verbosity and ease of maintenance will continue to
+use sites, a clean example of the DRY principle.
+Verbosity and ease of
-improve as we add more to the function specs, such as error handling.
+maintenance will continue to improve as we add more to the function specs, such
+as error handling.

 If you'd like to run this example in its entirety, you can do so with the
 following invocations: